The X from Outer Space

-The X from Outer Space (宇宙大怪獣ギララ, Uchū Daikaijū Girara) is a 1967 Japanese science fiction kaiju film that was directed by Kazui Nihonmatsu and stars Eiji Okada and Toshiya Wazaki.
+The X from Outer Space (宇宙大怪獣ギララ, Uchū Daikaijū Girara) is a 1967 Japanese science fiction kaiju film directed by Kazui Nihonmatsu, and stars Eiji Okada and Toshiya Wazaki.

-Guilala returned in a 2008 Shochiku sequel (of sorts) called Monster X Strikes Back: Attack the G8 Summit.
+Stock footage of the monster Guilala from the film was reused in the 2008 comedy film Monster X Strikes Back: Attack the G8 Summit.

 Plot

 The spaceship AAB Gamma is dispatched from Japan to the planet Mars to investigate reports of UFOs seen near the Red Planet.
 When the spaceship arrives, it encounters one of the UFOs, which suddenly sprays the AAB Gamma with spores.
 A sample of the spores is returned to Earth, where one of them begins to develop.

-The spore is accidentally exposed to acid, and grows grows into a giant, lizard-like creature that is named "Guilala".
+The spore is accidentally exposed to acid, and grows into a giant creature that is named "Guilala".
 It continues to feed on any kind of energy source, and grows bigger and more powerful.
 The monster begins a reign of destruction through Tokyo.
 It spits fireballs, feeds on nuclear fuel, turns into a flaming orb to travel great distances by air in mere minutes, and destroys all aircraft and tanks in its path.
 Guilala is finally defeated by fighter jets laden with bombs, which coat it in a substance called "Guilalalium", a substance that prevents it from absorbing energy.
 This causes Guilala to shrink down to its original spore form.
 Stored in a glass container filled with Guilalalium, it is rendered permanently harmless.
-The government promptly launches it back into space, where it will orbit the sun in a nigh-inescapable heliocentric orbit for the foreseeable future.
+The government promptly launches it back into space, where it will orbit the Sun in a nigh-inescapable heliocentric orbit for the foreseeable future.